Laws of Oceania

 Whoever travels and operates a motor vehicle in an excessively fast manner or uncontrolled manner that prevents the safe operation or travel on a public way or creates a danger or disruption to the public shall be fined five hundred dollars.

 Whoever operates a motor vehicle in such a manner that causes it to excessively cross the dividing lanes of traffic to include 'u-turns' shall be fined one hundred dollars.

 Section 4 - Operating Motor Vehicle off Public Way

 Whoever operates a motor vehicle off an approved public way (i.e sidewalks or unpaved surfaces) shall be fined two hundred dollars.

-Whoever parks a vehicle on a public way or in an active bus stop shall be fined no greater than two hundred dollars.
-The vehicle may be towed if such parking disrupts the orderly flow of traffic.
+(A) Whoever parks a motor vehicle on a public way to include sidewalks or in an active bus stop shall be fined no less than five hundred dollars but not more than eight hundred dollars.
+The vehicle shall be towed if such parking disrupts the orderly flow of traffic.

 Section 6 - Traffic Lights & Stop Signs

 Whomever operates a motor vehicle on a public way and fails to stop at a stop sign or a red traffic light shall be fined $100 per offense.
 For purposes of this statute a motorist is permitted to make a 'right on red' if they come to a full stop and there is no on coming traffic or obstructions that would interfere with the safety of the intersection.
 Motorist may only proceed through a yellow light if they yield to all traffic that is in the intersection.